Restart stage gates when approvals need to be revisited

 1. The Gate Reopens

-The gate status changes from Closed back to Open.
+The gate status is set to Open.

 The gate becomes blocking again — the project cannot progress past this gate until a new decision is made.

-2. The Associated Action Is Reset
+2. The Approval Is Reset

-4. Documents Are Not Automatically Affected
+3. Documents Are Not Automatically Affected

 Restarting a gate does not delete or modify any documents already synced to the project.